sid-jpg/todo-list/README.md

 # To-Do List and Expense Tracker

 This project is a web application that allows users to manage their tasks and track their expenses.
-It features a modern, dark-themed user interface built with Flask for the backend and Tailwind CSS along with Bootstrap for styling.
+It features a modern user interface built with Flask for the backend and Tailwind CSS along with Bootstrap for styling.

 ## Features